ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 As you can see, the frontend IP configuration is linked to the previously added public IP address.
 We'll be accepting traffic on the standard HTTPS port `443`, so we also configure an SSL certificate.
 The HTTP listener connects these parts together.

 > In a real world scenario, we would add the SSL certificate to Key Vault and link to it from the `sslCertificates` configuration.
-For demo purposes, we'll upload it directly to the Application Gateway.
+For demo purposes, we'll upload it directly to the application gateway.
 In the next post of this series, we'll explore how to upload a PFX certificate to Key Vault and use it.

 ##### SSL Certificate